 The founder also has to prove to himself that there is value.
 Many times, the development is super cool, and the founder gets a lot of positive initial feedback.
-But when they get out there, there isn’t a need for the product and people are not going to write a check.
+But when they get out there, there isn’t a need for the product and people will not write a check.
 Inventors have to face the reality of what that market tells them, while still having almost blind faith in what they’ve created.
 It’s a tricky balance.

 How can more established organizations maintain innovation velocity?

 It’s that creative energy that is still alive and well within our organization, that experiment-in-the-kitchen kind of behavior.
 The challenge is that we are now big and we can’t just shift gears and drop everything.
-We can’t simply go from experiment to customer anymore.
+We can’t go from experiment to customer anymore.
 The expectations of our organization and our solutions are now much too high for that.
 Plus, we are in the financial services space and we have to be careful because we deal with a lot of secure data and compliance demands.

-So we’ve created an organization that can ingest these dreams that come from the R&D team led by our founding CTO, and then run them through production so that we can quickly get a high-quality product out to customers.
+So we’ve created an organization that can ingest these dreams that come from the R&D team led by our founding CTO, and then run them through production so we can quickly get a high-quality product out to customers.

 How has cloud computing helped innovation speed?

 LOU: We have a big AWS and a big Azure footprint, but we also have two big data centers that have about $200 million dollars’ worth of technology in them.
-But we deploy “cloud-like” computing even when we are utilizing our data centers.
+But we deploy “cloud-like” computing even when we are using our data centers.

 LOU: The uptime in our data centers is actually better than in the public cloud, and we still get a lot of the benefits of the public cloud, like microservices computing, containers, resiliency, and all that.
-Additionally, since we are in a highly demanding regulatory environment, I have more control and our customers are more confident.
+Since we are in a highly demanding regulatory environment, I have more control and our customers are more confident.
 Financial services customers have a lot of concerns about putting their customers’ data in a public cloud.